Does your nonprofit make it easy to give?

-Yes, we often don’t see the results of our hard work until months down the line.
+We often don’t see the results of our hard work until months down the line.
 That’s part of the nature of working in nonprofit development.
-And while it’s critical to think about how what you’re doing now will pay off months and years later, it’s nice to make some changes that yield more immediate results.
+And it’s critical to think about how what you’re doing now will pay off months and years later.

 So, here are four things you can start doing right now to raise more money and continue making the world a better place.

-1. Cut the clutter.
+Cut the clutter.

 We know you have a lot to say.
-From the need for funds and the stories of those you serve, to details about how different initiatives further your mission, it’s hard to touch on all the main points and keep audiences engaged!
+From the need for funds and the stories of those you serve to details about how different initiatives further your mission, it’s hard to touch on all the main points and keep audiences engaged!

 But less is more, especially when it comes to making the ask.